Swastik-Chakravorty/100-days-of-code/log.md

 **Today's Progress**: Solved some problems with class in C++

 **Thoughts**: Today I solved some problems with classes in C++.
-I drank 2.5 liters of water but couldn't exercise, couldn't go for walks due to rain whole day, or read a book.
+I drank 2.5 liters of water but couldn't exercise, couldn't go for walks or read a book.

 **Link(s) to work**: [C++ OOP](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/OOP)